megacamelus/camel-upstream-info/camel-documentation/camel-openshift-deploymentconfigs.md

         toF("openshift-deploymentconfigs:///?kubernetesClient=#kubernetesClient&operation=listDeploymentConfigsByLabels").
         to("mock:result");

-This operation returns a List of Deployment Configs from your cluster, using a label selector (with key1 and key2, with value value1 and value2)
+This operation returns a list of deployment configs from your cluster using a label selector (with key1 and key2, with value value1 and value2)

-# Openshift Deployment Configs Consumer Example
+## Openshift Deployment Configs Consumer Example

     fromF("openshift-deploymentconfigs://%s?oauthToken=%s&namespace=default&resourceName=test", host, authToken).process(new OpenshiftProcessor()).to("mock:result");
         public class OpenshiftProcessor implements Processor {